Banks love our money. The more capital they hold, the more they can use it to make more money.

 What are the drawbacks?

 Also, by parking the money, you lose liquidity.
-Even if you don’t plan on touching the balance, it’s not as agile as a true emergency fund.
+Even if you don’t plan on touching the balance, it’s less accessible than a true emergency fund.

 You can always move the money out if you need to, but you’d have to go through the hassle of downgrading or closing the chequing account and credit card, if you’re not willing to start paying ongoing fees.